Cypre55/Library-Information-System/MD Files/Unit-Testing.md

   ###### Scenarios

-  * *<u>No specific scenarios, only called to create a reference to  Singleton BookHandler Object whenever required.</u>*
+  * No specific scenarios, only called to create a reference to  Singleton BookHandler Object whenever required.

 * ##### Test OpenBook()